-Many of the recent research initiatives supported by FHWA's EAR Program have focused on developing new materials that make bridges and highway structures more durable, longer lasting, and impervious to adverse conditions such as extreme temperatures and sustained load bearing.
+Many of the recent EAR Program-sponsored research initiatives fulfill a key FHWA goal of building better highway bridges, structures, and pavements.
+By combining techniques developed within chemistry and physics, these projects have focused on developing new materials that improve the durability, longevity, and resistance to adverse conditions (such as extreme temperatures and sustained load bearing) of infrastructure.